codetricity/carlsbad-tour/README.md

 [live site](https://codetricity.github.io/carlsbad-tour/)

 [Marzipano](https://github.com/google/marzipano) is a 360 image viewer.
-The open source viewer is used in [Marzipano tool], which is closed source.
+The open source viewer is used in [Marzipano tool](https://www.marzipano.net/tool/), which is closed source.

 This assessment is for people thinking of building their own virtual tour software for use cases such as: